 There's a second part to that promise, however.
-Not only would we receive blessings but we would receive, as David wrote, 'vindication from God their Savior.'
+Not only would we receive blessings, but we would receive, as David wrote, 'vindication from God their Savior.'
 Perhaps one of the strongest ways we know God loves us is when we experience this thing called 'forgiveness.'
 During Lent, one of the main areas of focus is repentance and forgiveness, understanding that we are given the gift of renewal of life.
-This amazing gift come to each of us because God loves us so much that he sacrificed his one and only son so that we can have vindication and a path to a new life.
+This amazing gift comes to each of us because God loves us so much that he sacrificed his one and only son so that we could have vindication and a path to a new life.
 When we have truly repented and asked for forgiveness, God's expression of deep love grants us the joy of being what David says in the Psalm, "The one who has clean hands and a pure heart."

 When Paul wrote his letter to the church at Ephesus, he wanted to tell them how much God loved them.
 He wrote, "I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith."
 That to me is one of the best ways that God shows us his love for us.
-He gives us strength or inner-strength to live our lives in a way that would give evidence that Christ truly does live in us.
-It is that inner-strength that gives you and me what we need to continue doing the very best we can to reflect Christ.
+He gives us strength or inner strength to live our lives in a way that would give evidence that Christ truly does live in us.
+It is that inner strength that gives you and me what we need to continue doing the very best we can to reflect Christ.
+The words that jump to mind are "Christ in me, the hope of glory."
+What comes to your mind?

 There are times when each of us feels we are in a helpless situation.
-Maybe it's something to do with our health, maybe it's something to do with a difficult relationship, maybe it's something to do with another kind of crisis we must face.
-To be honest, there are times I just want to throw my hand up in the air and say, "I give up.
+Maybe it's something to do with our health, maybe it's something to do with a difficult relationship or family struggles, maybe it's something to do with another kind of crisis we must face.
+To be honest, there are times I just want to throw my hand up in the air and say, "I give up, Lord.
 I can't do this anymore."
-While Paolo and I have been going through this process of preparing to be added to the wait list for a heart transplant, both of us have wanted to quit.
-After so many appointments and hundreds of lab works and thousands of dollars to come to a place where we learn it's all been put on hold, I felt hopeless and wanted to give up.
 But one day in my prayer time the Holy Spirit reminded me that God's love comes with his strength to move through anything that happens to us.
 It's another way to know that God loves us.
-Perhaps you've had your own experience when you had come to the edge of giving up and God took your hand and brought you back.
+Perhaps you've had your own experience when you had come to the edge of giving up and God took your hand and brought you back from the edge of the cliff.